zynksoftware/Zynk-Workflow/docs/_documentation/BXP-Connector/Connecting-to-BXP.md

 ---

-All of the tasks in the BXP connector require a connection to a Sage 50 company, so you will need to create a [Connection](http://workflow.zynk.com/article/49-connections) with the type 'BXP'.
+All of the tasks in the BXP connector require a connection to a Sage 50 company, so you will need to create a connection with the type 'BXP'.
 See [Managing Connections](managing-connections) for instructions on creating a new connection.
 You will see a screen like the one below, requesting your BXP details: